 I record my audio and video separately, mostly to help reduce background noise, so this is when I will sync the audio files with my videos files.
 In case you’re interested, I use a Rode VideoMicro to record my audio and I connect it to my phone (using a separate cable) since my camera doesn’t have an audio plug-in.
 My camera is a Sony a6000 and I enjoy using it but the screen doesn’t come all the up so keep that in mind when looking at recording options.

 Rough editing is basically like writing a rough draft of a paper.
 You want the basic idea on paper while also not getting too bogged down in the details.
-While making these cuts, I also like to keep a piece of paper in front of me to write down any extras I will need to make.
+While making these rough cuts, I also like to keep a piece of paper in front of me to write down any extra graphics I will need to make.
 Let’s talk about that in the next section!